-In the following two images the larger cap is from a 50 ml bottle of the real thing and the smaller cap is from a 100ml bottle of watered down fake product I bought from eBay.
+In the following image the larger cap is from a 50 ml bottle of the real thing and the smaller cap is from a 100ml bottle of watered down fake product I bought from eBay.

 The tube inside the fake product stopped short of the bottom of the bottle so it wasn’t possible to use every drop like I can with the real thing.
 Last, but by no means least, the perfume itself is watery and smells of spirit when it lands on your skin.
 Have a look at the following pictures and see if you can pick the real thing.

 I think the first image is the real thing but even I can’t be certain.
 In the case of my perfume the fake was also the wrong colour.
 As soon as the spirit evaporates, which takes about the same amount of time it takes for you to go back for a second sniff, the scent of the perfume emerges and all you can smell is what seems like the real thing.